TheStig294/100-more-randomats-pack-1/README.md

 # Newly added/updated randomats

-1. Gun Game 3.0 - Periodically gives everyone buyable items!
+1. Don't Get Greedy... - Get buyable items over time, but you die if you already have one!
-2. Deathly Chaos - Triggers a randomat when someone dies
+2. Gun Game 3.0 - Periodically gives everyone buyable items!
-3. Fastest Finger - 1st person to type a randomat's name triggers it!
+3. Deathly Chaos - Triggers a randomat when someone dies

 # Randomats